 Keeping Cool... and Green

-Air conditioning accounts for 14 percent of America's home electricity use, and most of that electricity comes from coal.
+Two-thirds of all homes in the United States have air conditioners.
+Air conditioners use about 5% of all the electricity produced in the United States, at an annual cost of more than $11 billion to homeowners.
 So when the weather warms up we should do everything we can to conserve energy as we keep cool.
 That means treating our air conditioners the same way we treat other energy-demanding appliances: by using them wisely and keeping them running efficiently.
 Here are some tips to help:

 - Invest in an energy-efficient air conditioner.
 If you're buying a new air conditioner, choose one for maximum energy efficiency.
 New air conditioners come labeled with an Energy Efficiency Rating (EER), a standard that lets you calculate how much electricity the air conditioner will consume.
 The higher the EER, the less it will cost you to operate the appliance to achieve the same level of cooling.